latolukasz/beeorm-doc/docs/guide/crud.md

 </code-block>
 </code-group>

+To update an entity, you first need to load it from the database using a method like `LoadByID()`.
+Then, you can modify the entity's properties and call `Flush()` to persist the changes to the database.
+BeeORM will automatically generate the necessary `SQL UPDATE` statement and execute it against the database, as well as invalidate any relevant cache entries to ensure that the updated data is reflected in future queries.

+It's important to note that you can only update entities that are already loaded and have their data stored internally.
+If you try to update an entity that has not been loaded, BeeORM will return an error.

+In the example provided, the code loads two ProductEntity instances and a CategoryEntity instance from the database, then modifies the Name property of each entity and calls `FlushMany()` to update all three entities in a single batch.
+This results in three `UPDATE` statements being executed against the database, and the relevant cache entries being invalidated to ensure that the updated data is reflected in future queries.

 ## Cloning entities

-Sometimes you need to copy entity, change some fields and save it as a new row in database.
-You can simply use `entity.Clone()` method:
+Sometimes you may need to create a copy of an entity, make some changes to it, and save it as a new row in the database.
+You can easily do this using the `entity.Clone()` method:

 ```go{3}
 category := &CategoryEntity{}